 New providers joining the DPS during the contract extension will need to continue to demonstrate that they have policies and procedures in place that ensure their compliance with Equality Act 2010.

 Data Protection Implications: A Data Protection Impact Assessment (DPIA) has been completed and no anticipated new data protection implications have been identified.
 Providers tendering for the contract extension will be expected to undertake a DPIA as part of their tender submission.

-Cabinet Committee recommendations and other consultation: The proposed decision will be discussed at the Adult Social Care Cabinet Committee on 18 January 2024 and the outcome included in the paperwork which the Cabinet Member will be asked to sign.
+Cabinet Committee recommendations and other consultation: The proposed decision was discussed at the Adult Social Care Cabinet Committee on 18 January 2024 and the recommendations were endorsed by the majority.